L’X reinforces Cooperation with the Kyiv Polytechnic Institute

 Founded in 1898, the National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute” is one of the largest and most prestigious universities in Eastern Europe.
 Among the existing ties between the two institutions is a joint research focus on Artificial Intelligence.
 Between February and April 2025, four researchers from KPI worked at CMAP on a collaborative project with El Mahdi El Mhamdi, who also co-chairs École Polytechnique’s Master of Science & Technology program in Data Science and Machine Learning.

-Beyond advancing joint research projects, the new MoU will also facilitate the development of mobility opportunities, short-term internships for students and faculty, and professional development programs.
+Beyond advancing joint research projects, the new MoU will also facilitate the development of mobility opportunities, including short-term internships for students and faculty, as well as professional development programs.